 - Be registered at NEworks.nebraska.gov and have an online, searchable resume in NEworks (If filing from another state, you must also register for employment services in the state of your residence).

 What is the Minimum Earnings Requirement to qualify for benefits?

-A: In order to be eligible for unemployment insurance benefits, you must meet the minimum earnings requirement from insured work during the base period (time period of employment used to evaluate your claim).
-For 2020, the minimum earnings requirement is $4,324.
-The minimum earnings requirement is adjusted annually.
-In addition to meeting the minimum earnings requirement, you must also have been paid at least $1,850 in one quarter of the base period and $800 in another quarter.
+In order to be eligible for unemployment insurance benefits, you must meet the minimum wages requirement from insured work during the base period (time period of employment used to evaluate your claim).
+For 2023, the minimum wages requirement is $4,891.
+The minimum wages requirement is adjusted annually.
+You must also have been paid at least $1,850 in one quarter of the base period and $800 in another quarter.
 Wages must be earned from employers required to pay unemployment insurance taxes (insured employers).
-NESL: 48-627(5)(b)

 Can I attend school or training and receive benefits?

 If you are regularly attending school as a full-time student, you may be disqualified from benefits unless you were a student at the time you earned the majority of the wages in your base period.
 An exception may apply if you are enrolled in a training program which has been approved by the Commissioner of Labor.
 Learn more at https://www.dol.nebraska.gov/UIBenefits/Programs/APT

 What if I'm sick, injured or otherwise unable to work?

-A: You must be able to work four or more days of the week in order to be eligible for unemployment insurance benefits.
-You are not considered able and available if circumstances such as lack of transportation, childcare problems, family care issues, sickness or injury would prevent you from working.
-You are not considered available for work if you are in jail four or more days during the week.
-Claiming benefits while incarcerated is fraud and may result in criminal prosecurtion.
-219 NAC 4; NESL: 48-627(3); NESL: 48-663
+You must be able to work four or more days of the week in order to be eligible for unemployment insurance benefits.
+You are not considered able and available if circumstances such as lack of transportation, childcare problems, family care issues, sickness, injury or incarceration would prevent you from working.

 What if I'm on a leave of absence?